Greek literature: Byzantine literature (350–1453)

 Byzantine literature refers to literature of the Byzantine Empire written in Atticizing, Medieval and early Modern Greek.

 Byzantine literature combined Greek and Christian civilization on the common foundation of the Roman political system.
 This type of literature was set in the intellectual and ethnographic atmosphere of the Near East.
 Byzantine literature possesses four primary cultural elements: Greek, Christian, Roman, and Oriental.

 Aside from personal correspondence, the literature of this period was primarily written in the Atticizing style.
 Some early literature of this period was written in Latin; some of the works from the Latin Empire were written in French.

 Chronicles, distinct from historic, arose in this period.
 Encyclopedias also flourished in this period.

 Digenes Akritas (Διγενῆς Ἀκρίτας) is the most famous of the Acritic songs and is often regarded as the only surviving epic poem from the Byzantine Empire.
 It is considered by some to signal the beginnings of modern Greek literature.

 Modern Greek literature (1453–present)

 Modern Greek literature is written in common Modern Greek.
 During this period, the modern vernacular form of the Greek language became more commonplace in writing.

 This period saw the revival of Greek and Roman studies and the development of Renaissance humanism and science.

 The Cretan Renaissance poem Erotokritos is a prominent work of this time period.
 It is a verse romance written around 1600 by Vitsentzos Kornaros (1553–1613).

 Modern Greek literature is significantly influenced by the Diafotismos, a movement that translated the ideas of the European Enlightenment into the Greek world.
 Adamantios Korais and Rigas Feraios are two prominent figures of this movement.

 Today, Modern Greek Literature participates in the global literary community.
-The Greek authors George Seferis and Odysseas Elytis have been awarded the Nobel Prize in Literature.
+The Greek authors Giorgos Seferis and Odysseas Elytis have been awarded the Nobel Prize in Literature.